 English is an extremely popular, enjoyable, academically rigorous and exciting subject.
 It helps make our students more articulate; better at writing both creatively and analytically and more sensitive in their appreciation of the written word.

 All students take English from Year 7 until the end of Year 11 (GCSE).
-Both English Language or English Literature are available as A Level subjects.
+Both English Language and English Literature are available as A Level subjects.

 Students and teachers in the department share a deep love of reading and have diverse tastes in literature.
-We aim to instil a lifelong love of literature and language through the study of challenging and broad-ranging texts across all years.
-There are also plenty of opportunities for the pursuit of extra-curricular passions including a Book Group for Years 7, 8 and 9, a Reading Group for older girls, Sixth Form Seminars, National Poetry Day competitions, participation in the Carnegie Reading Scheme and the annual highlight of the English Department calendar, World Book Day.
+We aim to instill a lifelong love of literature and language through the study of challenging and broad-ranging texts across all years.
+There are also plenty of opportunities for the pursuit of extra-curricular passions including a Lower School English Club, a Reading Group for older girls, Sixth Form Seminars, National Poetry Day competitions, participation in the Carnegie Reading Scheme and Poetry by Heart competition, and the annual highlight of the English Department calendar, World Book Day.

-There are regular author visits, which in recent years have included Jodi Picoult and Samantha Van Leer; Anna McKerrow and Poet in Residence at Loughborough University, Sarah Kelly.
+There are regular author visits, which in recent years have included Jamila Gavin (an NHEHS alumna) Jodi Picoult and Samantha Van Leer; Anna McKerrow and Poet in Residence at Loughborough University, Sarah Kelly.
 We also undertake frequent theatre trips and have recently been to see Jacobean tragedies such as ‘’Tis Pity She’s a Whore’ at the Sam Wanamaker Theatre, as well as classics including ‘The Cherry Orchard’, ‘Hamlet’ and ‘The Crucible’.
-This year a group of students enjoyed a creative writing residential with Arvon during the Easter holiday, where students were tutored by leading authors.
+In previous years students have enjoyed a creative writing residential with Arvon during the Easter holiday, where they were tutored by leading authors.

 Years 7, 8 and 9

 From Year 7, students develop analytical and creative skills in order to enhance their appreciation of literature and their ability to express these insights in a cogent, imaginative manner.
 There is a great deal of emphasis on independent reading and original thinking as well as the all-important firm foundation of essay writing.
-A variety of academic texts are studied including a Shakespeare play every year, then a range of novels, drama and poetry including the Romantics, poetry of the First World War, ‘Roll of Thunder, Hear my Cry’, ‘Animal Farm’, Jane Eyre’ and ‘Catcher in the Rye’.
+A variety of academic texts are studied including a Shakespeare play every year, then a range of novels, drama and poetry including the Romantics, poetry of the First World War, ‘Roll of Thunder, Hear my Cry’, ‘Animal Farm’ and Jane Eyre’.
 Students follow reading schemes such as the Year 7 Reading Passport and have regular library sessions to foster a passion for reading.

 Years 10 and 11